xescugc/jsmoo/README.md

 ### default

-It defines a default value of an attribute if no one is given in the initialization, it can be a simple value o a function, the function has the `this` context of the Class but if you try to access some attribute that it's also default, you may, or may not, get the value you expect.
+It defines a default value of an attribute if no one is given in the initialization, it can be a simple value or a function, the function has the `this` context of the Class but if you try to access some attribute that it's also default, you may, or may not, get the value you expect, if you want this behavior you shoud define the attributte you want to access as `lazy`.

 __Example:__